Fitus/Zaloha.sh/DOCUMENTATION.md

 <b>--noR850Hdr</b>     ... do not write header to the restore script 850
 <b>--noR860Hdr</b>     ... do not write header to the restore script 860
    (Explained in the Advanced Use of Zaloha section below).

-<b>--noWarnSLinks</b>  ... suppress warning about existence of symbolic links in
-                    &lt;sourceDir&gt; and the fact that they are neither followed nor synchronized to &lt;backupDir&gt;

 <b>--noProgress</b>    ... suppress progress messages (less screen output).
 If both
                     options <b>--noExec</b> and <b>--noProgress</b> are used, Zaloha does